peninsula-birding

 *Greetings Pen-birders,*

-San Mateo County birders found a total of 16 species that were new for the year by the end of March.
-This brings the total species observed by the end of the third month to 240..
+San Mateo County birders found a total of 6 species that were new for the year by the end of May.
+The 6 new bird species will bring the total species observed by the end of the fifth month to 272.
 In reading the following, please note, the number in parenthesis next to the bird name is the rarity code assigned for San Mateo County birds. *From the link below* , you can *see definitions for the rarity codes,* *download a checklist* which shows seasonality, frequency, and county breeding information, *find a full list of the birds* observed so far in 2025 *, plus* *all monthly reports going back to 2009.* http://www.sequoia-audubon.org/SMCbirds.php ( http://www.sequoia-audubon.org/SMCbirds.php )

 *Birding San Mateo County:* There are plenty of ways to see birds.
 Did you know *The San Mateo County Bird Alliance leads birding Field Trips* on a regular basis?
 To join a field trip, check out their schedule here: http://www.sequoia-audubon.org/fieldtrips.html